ELKAMINA/42_irc/README.md

 Network interface may refer to:

   *Network interface controller*, a computer hardware component that connects a computer to a computer network *Network interface device*, a device that serves as the demarcation point between a telephone carrier's local loop and the customer's wiring
   *Virtual network interface*, an abstract virtualized representation of a computer network interface *Loopback interface*, a virtual network interface that connects a host to itself

 > **Socket** : is the mechanism that most popular operating systems provide to give programs access to the network.
 It allows messages to be sent and received between applications (unrelated processes) on different networked machines.
 The sockets mechanism has been created to be independent of any specific type of network. **IP (Internet Protocol), however, is by far the most dominant network and the most popular use of sockets.**

 There are some differents sockets :
   - Unix domain socket : are file descriptors.
 Every I/O is done by writing or reading a file descriptor.
 4 types :

+      a.
+Socket Stream : (interests for this one) : it works like a pipe and implemented on the transmission Control Protocol/Internet Protocol
+      b.
+Datagram Socket
+      c.
+Raw socket
+      d.
+Sequenced packet Socket
   - TCP/IP socket : Open a network port to allow communicatio a system process.

 > **Network byte ordering** : convention defines the bit-order of network addresses as they pass through the network